Fedalto/ideas/thousand.md

 Potential integration:

- * drag and drop is no longer handled specifically
+ * drag and drop is no longer handled by clumsy drag and drop APIs *

 ## 11. Representational Computing

 Representations are specific or generic.
 Completing a task has a representation, such as 'render image' and if requested will select a program depending on contextual criteria.
 If the input data is in PNG format then it must pick a program representation that can render PNG.
 The inputs and outputs of programs are representations themselves so the type matching works upon programs themselves.

-RC is akin to a program requesting a library that provides 'X' and having that library injected in.
+RC is akin to a program requesting a library that provides 'X' and having that library injected in. (see [representations are tests](#representations-are-tests))

 Existing: